Chatanga/DuneImmorality/README.md

 - Check for anchor and callback leaks.
 - Gather all VP sources in ScoreBoard?
 - Some kind of hungarian notation with Array (ipairs) and Dict (pairs), a Array being a Dict?
-- Investigate weird player tech slot 1.
-- Alt click defeated by area buttons...
+- Alt mouse hover defeated by area buttons...

 ## Bugs

 - Tleilax card topping.
 - Alliance bonuses?
 Without the alliance?
-- Mentat intelligent recalling.
+- Mentat intelligent recall.